tpeulen/tttrlib/README.md

 The API of tttrlib as well as some use cases are documented on its [web page](https://fluorescence-tools.github.io/tttrlib)

-Note, tttrlib is highly experimental library in current development.
-In case you notice unusual behaviour do not hesitate to contact the authors.
+tttrlib is in an early development stage.
+The API can change in future releases.
+Hence, when you notice a unusual behavior please do not hesitate to contact the authors.

 ## License